-No matter how gruff and rugged you think you are, every man needs to moisturize their skin and condition their beard hair on a regular basis.
+No matter how gruff and rugged you think you are, every man needs to moisturize his skin and condition his beard on a regular basis.

-We’d look like walking tumbleweeds if we didn’t, with dry hairs poking out every which way.
+We’d look like walking tumbleweeds if we didn’t, with dry hairs poking out everywhere.

 The Benefits of Beard Balm

-But before we get into the step-by-step, how exactly does a metal tin full of wax make your beard healthier?
+But before we get into the step-by-step, let’s clarify how exactly does a metal tin full of wax can make your beard healthier?

-Our skin produces natural oils called sebum to keep it naturally moisturized.
+Our skin produces natural oils called sebum to remain naturally moisturized.
 When your skin produces too much sebum, you get acne and oily skin – we’ve all been there in our teen years.

-But when you have a beard, the hair becomes a bit of a sebum hog, causing the surrounding skin to become dry, itchy and flakey.
+But when you have a beard, the hairs become a bit of a sebum hog, causing the surrounding skin to become dry, itchy and flakey.

 When you have a beard, your sebaceous glands need help to keep your skin from drying out.